liamcryan/pptx-template-data-feeder/README.rst

     %pptx-template --template template.pptx --out out.pptx --model model.json

 Instead of specifying the fixed greetings within the model.json, we want to have a file of greetings and create an output pptx for each one.
-This is very useful when you have multiple reports to be created with the same pptx template, but populated with different data.
+This is very useful when you have multiple reports to be created with the same pptx template, but populated with different

 A pptx-templater model (model.json)::